rbtms/termice/readme.md

 - Currently very slow on large lists

 # Configuration
-Currently, netstreams relies on Mplayer in order to work.
+Currently, netstreams relies on Mplayer in order to work
 <br>Mplayer path, key mappings and css styes can be set up at /etc/netstreams

 # Build